-Sleep apnoea is a condition in which people stop breathing in their sleep.
+Sleep apnoea is a condition in which people stop breathing during their sleep.
 Quite often the person with sleep apnoea is unaware of it, and it is likely that their partner or someone else in their household will advise them of the problem.
 Sleep apnoea is generally classified into two types: obstructive sleep apnoea (OSA) and the less common central sleep apnoea (CSA).
 Diagnosis is confirmed by having an overnight sleep study, referred to as a polysomnograph.
 There are different sleep apnoea treatments that can be recommended by a doctor after such a study, including CPAP machines, mandibular splints and other oral devices.

 People visiting a doctor looking for a sleep apnoea cure or for help to stop snoring will typically display one or more of the following:

 - Apnoeas of duration 10 seconds or more (they can be up to and even over 2 minutes)

 - Excessive movement and restlessness

 - Breathing through the mouth

 - Dry mouth and throat during the night and in the morning

 - Waking unrefreshed, often feeling as tired or even more tired than when going to bed